KLIGGS/cli-magento2/README.md

 # Usage

 Commands on your own risk.
+Installation of Magento 2.4.3-p1 with some hints and tipps.

 # General